jdonaldson/Parsnip.tmbundle/README.md

 	z$3 z$3

 ## Changing the tab stop sequence ##
-You can change the sequence of tab stops by adding another "stalk" to the parsnip:
+You can change the sequence of tab stops by adding another "stem" to the parsnip:

 	>>/(\w)\s*(\w)/
 	x x